Frederick Bedford: Family

 Bedford married Ethel Turner, daughter of E. R. Turner, of Ipswich, in 1880.
 Lady Bedford accompanied her husband and was mistress of Admiralty House in Halifax, Nova Scotia, until 1902.
 She took an interest in benevolent work, and frequently performed as a singer at concerts, for charitable purposes.

 The couple's son was Vice Admiral Sir Arthur Edward Frederick Bedford, who married Miss Gladys Mort of Sydney, Australia.
 While residing at Easthampnett, their son Frederick, named after his grandfather, who had become a lieutenant in the Fleet Air Arm, was killed in action over St Pauls Bay, Malta on 21 February 1942, aged 22 years, and was buried in Capuccini Naval Cemetery in Kalkara, Malta.

-Legacy
+Legacy and memorials

 Two suburbs of Perth are named after Bedford – Bedford (located in the City of Bayswater) and Bedfordale (located in the City of Armadale).
 Additionally, a pastoral lease in the Kimberley, Bedford Downs Station, is named after Bedford, as is nearby Mount Bedford.